UniversalGUI/UniversalGUI.github.io/api/api.md

 # UGUI API Documentation

 The "**ugui Object**" contains many useful items for developers.
 This section will outline everything it contains.
-Items in each section of displayed alphabetically.

 Titles on this page <span class="blue">in blue</span> can be typed into the Webkit Developer Tools Console, like so: